singingwolfboy/flask-dance/docs/quickstarts/github.rst

     If you are running this code on Heroku, you'll need to use the :class:`werkzeug.contrib.fixers.ProxyFix` middleware.
 See :doc:`../proxies`.

-If you run this code locally or without HTTPS enabled (see warning below), you must set the :envvar:`OAUTHLIB_INSECURE_TRANSPORT` environment variable to disable the HTTPS requirement imposed by ``oauthlib``.
+If you run this code locally or without HTTPS enabled (see warning below), you must set the :envvar:`OAUTHLIB_INSECURE_TRANSPORT` environment variable to to disable the HTTPS requirement imposed by ``oauthlib``, which is part of Flask-Dance.
 For example, if you put this code in a file named ``github.py`` on your machine, you could
 run: